spiegelberger/git-practice/README.md

 # Documentation

 This is my GIT practice repository.
+Its content is absolutly unimportant.